drukmano/quent/README.md

 ### Callbacks
 #### `except_(fn: Callable | str, *args, **kwargs) -> Chain`
 Register a callback that will be called if an exception is raised anytime during the chain's evaluation.
-The callback is evaluated with the root value, or with `args` and `kwargs`.
+The callback is evaluated with the root value, or with `args` and `kwargs` if provided.

 If `fn` is a string, then it is assumed to be an attribute method of the root value.